 NEW YORK -- World No.2 Aryna Sabalenka and No.6 Jessica Pegula have been the stars of the summer hard-court season.
-Now the two veterans will clash for the second straight final, this time with the US Open title on the line.
+Now the two veterans will compete for the second straight final, this time with the US Open title on the line.

-US Open: Scores | Draw Order of play
+US Open: Scores | Draw | Order of play

 Sabalenka returns to the US Open final with some unfinished business.
 The 26-year-old has been the most consistent and dominant force at the hard-court Slams, but the US Open remains a hurdle.
 Last year, she let a one-set lead slip against Coco Gauff in the final.
-This year, she's made her second Slam final of the season and riding an 11-match win streak.
+This year, she's made her second Slam final of the season and is riding an 11-match win streak.

 Across the net will be New York's own Pegula, who is into her first Grand Slam final at 30 years old.
 While the American may not match Sabalenka's Grand Slam prowess, Pegula is second to none on hard courts.
-After a back injury kept her sidelined in the spring, Pegula has been on a tear this summer, winning 15 of her last 16 matches.
+After a back injury kept her sidelined in the spring, Pegula has been on a tear this summer, winning 15 of her past 16 matches.

 That one loss?
 To Sabalenka in the Cincinnati Open final three weeks ago.